retro16/acsi2stm/README.md

 See [RELEASE NOTES](release_notes.md) for details about the current version.

 **WARNING**, the pinout has changed for version 3.xx and above.
-If you built or bought a unit for older 1.xxyou need to make changes.
+If you built or bought a unit for older 1.xx, you need to make changes.
 If you have a 2.xx unit, use the "legacy" firmware image or make hardware changes.
 See the last section of [hardware.md](doc/hardware.md) for more information.